tskit-dev/tutorials/completing_forward_sims.md

    sequence, having these unary edges and redundant nodes will slightly inflate the values.
-2. If you are computing the overall tree "height" by taking the time of the root node, you may overestimate the height because there is a unary edge above the "real" root (this would happen if one of the trees had already coalesced in the forward-time simulation).
+2. If you are computing the overall tree "height" by taking the time of the root node, you may overestimate the height if there is a unary edge above the "real" root (this would happen if one of the trees had already coalesced in the forward-time simulation).